OpenWebconcept/plugin-pdc-base/LOCALHOST.md

 ### OpenPDC plugin

-To install the OpenPDC plugin, the repository was cloned first.
+To install the OpenPDC plugin, this repository was cloned first.
 After that, the entire plugin-pdc-base was copied to the plugin folder of the local WordPress installation.

 ![](./images/pdc-base.png)

 When activating the plugin, a few things still go wrong.
 Plugins required to use the PDC are missing

 * RWMB Metabox (Inactive)
 * Posts 2 Posts (Inactive)
 * Extended CPT library (Class does not exist)